-Last year, as in years past, your tap water met all U.S. Environmental Protection Agency (EPA) and state drinking water health standards.
-We vigilantly safeguard the water supplies and once again we are proud to report that our system has not violated a maximum contaminant level or any other water quality standard.
-The Bosque Farms Water System received no violations in 2007.
+Last reporting period your tap water met all U.S. Environmental Protection Agency (EPA) and state drinking water health standards.
+Bosque Farms Water Supply System vigilantly safeguards its water supplies and once again we are proud to report that our system has not violated a maximum contaminant level or any other water quality standard.
+The Bosque Farms Water Supply System received no violations in 2009.